 The Mighty Five

-The Mighty Five are Utah’s most prized national parks.
-They’re overflowing with astounding landscapes, making them the perfect backdrop for epic adventures.
+You’ve heard of the Jackson 5, the Dave Clark Five and the Fifth Dimension.
+Now it’s time to experience Utah’s Mighty 5 National Parks.
 Trek through a wonderland of sandstone towers and over 2,000 arches in Arches National Park.
 Watch the sun’s rays dance on sharp, brilliantly colored hoodoos at Bryce Canyon National Park.
-Capture stunning photos of Zion National Park’s famous rock formations, such as Angel’s Landing, the Great White Throne and the Three Patriarchs.
-In Canyonlands National Park, bike down challenging dirt roads and be rewarded with panoramic vistas that rival the Grand Canyon.
-If you want to beat the crowds, head to Capitol Reef National Park to get deep canyons and vibrant cliffs all to yourself.
+Capture stunning photos of Zion National Park’s famous rock formations.
+In Canyonlands National Park, bike down challenging dirt roads and be rewarded with panoramic vistas.
+If you want to beat the crowds, head to Capitol Reef National Park for vibrant cliffs all to yourself.